krashart/solid-broccoli/about.md

 Places I have been.

-1. Canada
+1. Toronto
-2. France
+2. Mississauga
-3. Belgium
+3. Oakville
-4. Netherlands
+4. Etobicoke
-5. Cuba
+5. Thunder Bay
-6. England (layover only)
+6. Montreal
+7. Vancouver/Victoria

 <!-- space is need for the divs to be compiled><-->